 Connect a Database and Enable Uploads

-Please note that a CSV cannot be uploaded to one of the sample databases provided in your Preset account, so be sure to add your own database to make use of the CSV upload feature!
+If you created your workspaces before April 13, 2023, a CSV file cannot be uploaded without a database connection.
+Be sure to add your database first to make use of the CSV upload feature!

 The Edit database panel appears.
 Select the Advanced tab and then expand the Security panel.